boat-sirapob/boat-sirapob/README.md

 # About Me
 My name is Sirapob Sriviriyahphaiboon.
-I am currently a year 1 student at KMITL studying Software Engineering.
+I am a year 2 student at KMITL pursuing a degree in Software Engineering.

 # Contact Me
 email: boat.sirapob@gmail.com